-Peter found out early in his journey with Jesus that it was best not being attached to outcomes.
+Peter found that out early on in his journey with Jesus.
 Jesus starts telling him and the rest of the disciples, I'm going to go up to Jerusalem and I'm going to be delivered up to the elders of the city and I'm going to be executed.
 And Peter jumps in and says, "Oh, may it never be Lord," to which Jesus responds, "Get behind me.
 Satan!"
 What a powerful moment in Peter's life.
 Who wouldn't want his friend to be safe?
 Who wouldn't want to protect Jesus from the kinds of things Jesus was talking about?
 But what Jesus wanted Peter to understand and what it is that we all need to understand is that when we're looking out for our interests, we're not looking out for God's interests.